folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/readme.md

 ### HA Postgres in Kubernetes/Rancher Notes:

--Currently testing out crunchy-postgres Helm Chart HA Kubernetes solution.<br/>
+-Currently testing out crunchy-postgres Kubernetes solution.<br/>
 -Running as a Kubernetes *Stateful Set*, with one primary and two replica pods.
 Replica pods are read-only.<br/>
--For Postgres *Service Discovery*, created a *Selector* type called *pg-folio* that targets the master pgset-0 Postgres pod via a label.<br/>
 -Using a *Persistent Volume Claim* for Rancher Folio-Project, provisioned with vSphere Storage Class.<br/>
 -Not sure if we would run like this in Production yet, as we haven't load tested it.
 It is a possibility for those looking for a complete Rancher/Kubernetes/Container solution, and being actively developed.<br/>